Arpitb14/MEAN-Stack-Contact-List-App/README.md

 ### Lets set up the environment
-Copy or clone the repo to the directory from where you want to run the app
+From your node server prompt, Copy or clone the repo to the directory from where you want to run the app

 #### Install the dependancies
 The necessary dependancies are added to the `package.json` file.
 To install them run,